kali-linex/linex/Documentation/driver-api/gpio/legacy.rst

 Legacy GPIO Interfaces
 ======================

-This provides an overview of GPIO access conventions on Linux.
+This provides an overview of GPIO access conventions on Linex.

 These calls use the gpio_* naming prefix.
 No other calls should use that prefix, or the related __gpio_* prefix.